Spaaccy/playwright-screenshot-compare-example/CHALLANGE.md

     - 💾 Export as full quality (**IMPORTANT**)
 4. **Save** 💾 as `baseline-masked.png`
 5. **In Playwright test** 🧪:
-    - Take new screenshot of same page
+    - Take new screenshot of same page (Using Playwright)
     - Compare with `baseline-masked.png` using transparency masking
     - Verify comparison passes despite transparent areas